Storm finds way to fix only flaw in strong start, clamps down on Lynx

 No kidding.

-Normally, Seattle bludgeons opponents with a flurry of three-pointers but the Storm was just 4 of 14 from long range.
+Normally, Seattle bludgeons opponents with a flurry of three-pointers, but the Storm was just 4 of 17 long range.

-Seattle outscored Minnesota 56-28 in the paint, tallied 19 points off of 12 turnovers and led 71-42 midway in the third quarter.
+Seattle outscored Minnesota 56-28 in the paint, tallied 19 points off of 12 turnovers and enjoyed a 29-18 disparity in bench points.

+“I’m glad we were able to put them away early,” Dupree said.
+“We talk about it all the time.
+Would you rather go into halftime up 20 or down 20 because it’s hard?
+You kind of relax a little bit, but I thought we did a good job in the third quarter.”

-Even with the Storm starters sitting out the fourth, the Lynx (0-4) never got closer than 10 the rest of the way.
+Leading 77-50 at the end of the third period, the Storm starters sat on the bench the rest of the way and relished a relatively easy night.

-Sylvia Fowles led Minnesota with 15 points while Napheesa Collier had 14 in her season debut.
+Sylvia Fowles led Minnesota (0-4) with 15 points while Napheesa Collier added 14 in her season debut.

+With the win, the Storm moved into a second-place tie in the standings and just one game behind Connecticut.

+“I can see steps of growth in who we are,” Hughes said.
+“That’s as good a play as we’ve had this season.
+We still have a lot of things to bring to the team and we’re still kind of waiting to put the team totally together.
+But you can see growth.
+The 2021 team needs its own identity.
+It’s not going to be like 2020.
+“It’s going to have some things that I think we can feature, but it’s going to have its own identity and we’re starting to get a little closer to that identity.”

 Note